MJWootton-Research/Macchiato/README.md

 ### Graphviz

-The recommended method for installing Graphviz is via a package manager, such that the rendering of `*.dot` files as images be made available at the command line via `$ dot {etc}`.
+The recommended method for installing Graphviz is via a package manager, such that the rendering of `*.dot` files as images be made available at the command line via `dot {etc}`.

 #### Linux